 Magento POS system also helps store owners to easily manage their staff.
 Thanks to transparent working shift management features, you can set up roles for each staff member as cashier, seller or other particular positions.

-Customers’ in-store behaviours
+Customers’ in-store behaviors

 When customers have entered the store, many scenarios can happen.
 Yet one of their most familiar actions is checking the products.

-With PWA Consumer App, customers can scan barcodes to get further information about the products without waiting for a seller.
+With the PWA Consumer App, customers can scan barcodes to get further information about the products without waiting for a seller.
 The barcodes can be auto-generated and printed from the online POS software.

 Store operators can create a custom order if customers want to buy a particular item that doesn’t appear in the inventory.
 This will create a seamless shopping experience for customers and increase customer satisfaction with your brand.